masarom/tribute-page-freeCodeCamp/README.md

 This is the second Certification Project I coded for the freeCodeCamp Certification in Responsive Web Design.

-It is a tribute page to Federico García Lorca (Spanish poet) with hightlighta of his life retrieved from a National Geographic article which can be found here: https://historia.nationalgeographic.com.es/a/federico-garcia-lorca-poeta-que-perdio-espana_14316
+It is a tribute page to Federico García Lorca (Spanish poet) with hightlights of his life retrieved from a National Geographic article which can be found here: https://historia.nationalgeographic.com.es/a/federico-garcia-lorca-poeta-que-perdio-espana_14316

 It includes: